dkarthe/webjeda-blog/_draft/2016-12-19-how-to-add-comments-option-to-jekyll.md

 ---
-title: Why use Jekyll instead of WordPress?
+title: How to add Related Posts in Jekyll
-desc: Jekyll has many advantages over other CMS like WordPress.
-I think having a local copy of all your posts gives you a secure feeling which isn't possible in WordPress.
-Moreover I can customize my Jekyll blog however I want to but for WordPress, you have to stick with a theme.
+desc: It is a good idea to engage your visitors providing another link at the end of your posts.
+Luckily Jekyll has an option (site variable) to show related posts.
+Jekyll related posts can be placed at the bottom of all your posts.
-keywords: why jekyll, how jekyll blog works, jekyll blog setup, jekyll working
+keywords: jekyll related posts,
 author: sharathdt
 pulish: false
 ---